 After an 0-4-0 start to the season, the Canadiens fired general manager Serge Savard and head coach Jacques Demers on Oct 17, 1995.
 Jacques Lapierre was named as the interim coach.
 Réjean Houle was named as Savard’s replacement four days later.

 On that same night, Boston’s Harry Sinden became the first general manager in NHL history to win 1,000 games as the Bruins beat the Blues 7-4.

-The Canadiens beat the Detroit Red Wings 4-1, on Oct.
+The Canadiens beat the Detroit Red Wings 4-1 on Oct.
 17, 2015, to improve to 6-0-0 on the season.
 This marked the best start in the franchise’s long and storied history.
-They went 5-0-1 four times to start a season, but his was the first time they won their first six games.
+They went 5-0-1 four times to start a season, but it was the first time they won their first six games.

 Happy Birthday to You

 There have only been 14 NHL players born on Oct.
 17 over the years.
 The most notable players from this small group are Bert Wilson (72), Ken Morrow (65), Francis Bouillon (46), Sami Lepisto (37), and Jake Debrusk (25).